observablehq/plot/README.md

 ## Installing

-In Node.js, Plot is typically first installed via a package manager such as Yarn or npm.
+For use with Webpack, Rollup, or other Node-based bundlers, Plot is typically installed via a package manager such as Yarn or npm.

 ```bash
 yarn add @observablehq/plot